kidrey-david/akan/README.md

 * Create a html file, css file,javascript and download bootstrap
 * Link all the other files in the html
 * Create a function that is able to calculate the name of a certain person according to the date they were born using javascript
-* push the changes made to github after creating a remote storage
+* Push the changes made to github after creating a remote storage
 * an online link would be created
 ## Known Bugs
 there are no known bugs